DhanrajTiwari/Retail-Sales-Prediction/README.md

 Promo - indicates whether a store is running a promo on that day

+Promo2 - Promo2 is a continuing and consecutive promotion for some stores: 0 = store is not participating, 1 = store is participating

+Promo2Since[Year/Week] - describes the year and calendar week when the store started participating in Promo2

+PromoInterval - describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
+E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, November of any given year for that store

+Methodology
+I'll be performing the sales forecast primarily through two methods:

+Regression: Linear Regression and Random Forest Regression

-Here we tried to extract a better model from our given dataset and made a well accurate model by using linear regression technique .
+Here we tried to extract a better model from our given dataset and made a well accurate model by using linear regression technique.
+And Achieved RMSE(82%), Ridge(93%), and Lasso(93%).